zold-io/wts.zold.io/README.md

   --data "keygap=84Hjsow9"
 ```

-You will get `200` response if the payment processing has been started.
+You will get a `200` response if the payment processing has been started.
 Pay attention, this response doesn't mean that the payment has been
 successfully sent.
 The request processing is asynchronous!
 The `X-Zold-Job` header of the response will